Menu

 Can a normal mole become cancerous?

 The short answer is yes.
 For adults, new moles and sudden changes to existing moles can be a sign of melanoma.
-According to Yale School of Medicine, approximately 70 percent of melanomas appear on normal skin, while 30 percent originate in a pre-existing mole in which changes in color, size, and/or shape have occurred.8
+According to Yale School of Medicine, approximately 70 percent of melanomas appear on normal skin, while 30 percent originate in a pre-existing mole in which changes in color, size, and/or shape have occurred.

 Can I detect a cancerous mole myself?

 Note also that a single examination of your skin isn’t enough to assume a mole will remain normal.
-One of the major indications of cancerous moles is that they continue to grow and change shape and colour, and these symptoms generally become more pronounced over time – which is why we recommend a mole check to track changes in your skin and moles over time.
+One of the major indications of skin cancer moles is that they continue to grow and change shape and colour, and these symptoms generally become more pronounced over time – which is why we recommend a mole check to track changes in your skin and moles over time.

 Can a doctor tell if a mole is cancerous just by looking at it?